dotnet/runtime/src/libraries/Fuzzing/README.md

 dotnet build
 ```

-Now you can run `run.bat`, which will create separate directories for each fuzzing target, instrument the relevant assemblies, and generate a helper script for running them locally.
+Run `run.bat`, which will create separate directories for each fuzzing target, instrument the relevant assemblies, and generate a helper script for running them locally.
 When iterating on changes, remember to rebuild the project again: `dotnet build; .\run.bat`.

 ```cmd
 run.bat
 ```

-You can now start fuzzing by running the `local-run.bat` script in the folder of the fuzzer you are interested in.
+Start fuzzing by running the `local-run.bat` script in the folder of the fuzzer you are interested in.
 ```cmd
 deployment/HttpHeadersFuzzer/local-run.bat
 ```